Lowland Football League: Pyramid movement

 The end of the 2015–16 season was the first time that founding members would leave the league; Edinburgh City became the first club to be promoted to the SPFL, while Threave Rovers declined the opportunity to re-apply to the league after finishing bottom and rejoined the South of Scotland Football League.
 The same season also saw East Stirlingshire become the first club relegated into the league from Scottish League Two.

 Another founding member would leave the league at the end of the 2016-17 season as Preston Athletic were relegated to the East of Scotland League.
 They were replaced by Edusport Academy who became the first club to gain promotion from the South of Scotland League.

-In 2017–18 the first promotion play-off took place between the champions of the East of Scotland and South of Scotland leagues, with former SJFA East Region club Kelty Hearts winning 10–0 on aggregate over Threave Rovers to gain promotion.
+In 2017–18, the first promotion play-off took place between the champions of the East of Scotland and South of Scotland leagues, with former SJFA East Region club Kelty Hearts winning 10–0 on aggregate over Threave Rovers to gain promotion.

 Decline of Selkirk

-During the 2018–19 season Selkirk resigned their membership in the league owing to insurmountable difficulties.
+During the 2018–19 season, Selkirk resigned their membership in the league owing to insurmountable difficulties.
 It was agreed by the Lowland League board that all fixtures played by and to be played by Selkirk in 2018–19 would be expunged from the record along with any other data involving Selkirk for that season.
 The Lowland League moved forward with 15 clubs, however Whitehill Welfare, who finished bottom in the season's competition, were still relegated to the East of Scotland League.
 East of Scotland champions Bonnyrigg Rose were promoted to the league after gaining their SFA membership.
 Berwick Rangers became the second club to be relegated into the league from the SPFL, having lost the League Two play-off against Cove Rangers.

 Impact of Covid

-At the start of the 2019–20 season Edusport Academy rebranded the club as the Caledonian Braves following a vote online by members of the Our Football Club.com project.
+At the start of the 2019–20 season,Edusport Academy rebranded the club as the Caledonian Braves following a vote online by members of the Our Football Club.com project.
 The 2019–20 league season was suspended on 13 March 2020 due to the COVID-19 pandemic.
 A month later, the competition was ended with immediate effect with Kelty Hearts being declared champions on a points per game average based on the current standings.
 Vale of Leithen who were bottom of the league were also spared relegation.

 WOSFL

 On 14 April 2020, the Lowland League announced it had approved 67 applications to join the new West of Scotland Football League, which included all 63 clubs from the Scottish Junior Football Association's West Region, and four others.
 Bonnyton Thistle already a member of the South of Scotland League decided to move due to being based in Kilmarnock.
-The West of Scotland League will act as a feeder league on the same tier as the East of Scotland Football League and South of Scotland Football League.
+The West of Scotland League acts as a feeder league on the same tier as the East of Scotland Football League and South of Scotland Football League.